 The Fund's return for the three months to the end of June was positive (after fees), and it outperformed its benchmark.

 Reasons for performance

-Shares of technology firms continued to do well, and so the Fund's shares of Microsoft added to returns.
-The company's cloud business demonstrated strong growth.
+Shares in US technology companies did very well in the three months under review, and so the Fund's shares of Microsoft added to returns.
+Microsoft's cloud business showed strong growth over the quarter.